Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 An intent (and it's handler) is the unit of the UI in a Modal UI,
 much like a control is in a WIMP GUI.

-Modal GUIs are designed around the paradigm
+Modal GUIs are designed around the paradigm:

 _"focus on what the user wants to do right now (not later)"_